Protection of Conscience Project

 AB 654 is a bill that would legalize assisted suicide.
 It includes the following protection of conscience provision to prevent health care providers (including institutions) from being compelled to participate in the procedure.
 The Act does not explicitly require referral by conscientious objectors, and the protection of conscience provision could be strengthened by including such explicit protection.

-One point of interest is the fact that legislators are willing to formally acknowledge that people who oppose assisted suicide in principle should not be compelled to participate in the procedure, but refuse to apply the same principle to other morally controversial procedures or services, such as contraception.
-[Administrator]
+One point of interest is the fact that legislators are willing to formally acknowledge that people who oppose assisted suicide in principle should not be compelled to participate in the procedure, but refuse to apply the same principle to other morally controversial procedures or services, such as contraception and abortion.

 INTRODUCED BY: Assembly Members Berg and Levine (17 February, 2005)